 As one of the key indicators in the Ofsted framework, the collation and effective evaluation of destination data for all of our students is of paramount importance.
 Students are each given small group and one-to-one interviews with our Careers Advisor to help ensure that they are fully equipped to make these important life choices and the data from these sessions is tracked, checked and support plans with added help are put in place to maintain high expectations for each individual’s future.

-We complete one-to-one Year 11 and 13 mock interviews with the sixth form and senior leadership team to inform early intervention and to allow students allotted time to discuss their future plans and their potential pathways including subject choices and intended destinations.
+We complete one-to-one Year 11 interview to allow students allotted time to discuss their future plans and their potential pathways including subject choices and intended destinations.
 Harris Careers Central Team and Harris Experience Coordinators also offer support in preparing students for actual interviews for apprenticeship and competitive university courses.